KYSJ

-KYSJ (1270 AM) is a radio station broadcasting a classic rock format, licensed to St. Joseph, Missouri, United States.
-The station is currently owned by Eagle Communications, Inc.
+KYSJ (1270 AM) is a commercial radio station broadcasting a classic rock format.
+It is licensed to St. Joseph, Missouri, and is owned by Eagle Communications, Inc.

+By day, KYSJ is powered at 1,000 watts.
+But to avoid interference to other stations on 1270 AM, power is greatly reduced at night to 36 watts.
+Programming is heard on FM translator K273BF at 102.5 MHz in St. Joseph.
+The station uses the FM dial position in its moniker "KY 102".

 History

 KUSN

-In 1955, Julius B. Spears, an Overland Park, Kansas real estate developer, obtained the construction permit for a new station in St. Joseph.
-KUSN went on the air on November 7, 1955 on 1270 kHz with 1 kW daytime only.
+In 1955, Julius B. Spears, an Overland Park, Kansas real estate developer, obtained the construction permit from the Federal Communications Commission.
+He wanted to build a new AM station in St. Joseph.
+KUSN went on the air on November 7, 1955, on 1270 kHz with 1,000 watts.
+But it was a daytime only station, required to go off the air at night.

 The initial lineup for the station consisted of Station Manager, Hal Hamilton; Assistant Station Manager and Promotions Director, Don Blue; Women's Programming and traffic manager, Eleanor Shepherd and disc jockeys Jay Bennett, Vic Kearns and Joe Killgore.
 The transmitter was at the present Leonard Road location, with studios at the historic Hotel Robidoux in downtown St. Joseph.
 The Robidoux studios were previously used by KFEQ radio, and KVAK (later KAIR in Atchison.)
 In January 1958, Spears sold the station to Kansas/Iowa broadcast group owners Wyman Schnepp and Fred Reynolds for $50K after being unable to make it financially viable.
 Schnepp sold the station only a few months later in October 1958 to Charles Norman, a St. Louis-area broadcaster for $90K.
 The studios moved to the fifth floor of the Howitt Building (also known as the KFEQ building) at 8th and Frederick Avenue, in studios also previously inhabited by KFEQ radio on January 2, 1959.
 Struggling to make the daytimer financially viable, the station was sold in July 1959 to Midland Broadcasters, a company of Fred Reynolds, who owned the facility until 1977.
 After the station's application to broadcast after sunset was denied by the FCC in 1960, the station launched an FM counterpart from the Howitt Building location, with 3 kW ERP on 105.1 MHz.